Divij-berry14/Django/README.md

 Now you know that a redirect is just an HTTP response with a 3xx status code and a Location header.
 The key takeaway here is that an HTTP redirect is like any old HTTP response, but with an empty body, 3xx status code, and a Location header.

 That’s it.
 We’ll tie this back into Django momentarily, but first let’s take a look at two types of redirects in that 3xx status code range and see why they matter when it comes to web development.

+# **What is Caching?**

+Caching is the process of storing recently generated results in memory.
+Those results can then be used in future when requested again.

+The computer memory works in a similar manner.
+CPU stores some files in the cache Memory.
+And, when CPU needs them again it looks for those files in Cache Memory first.
+Since Cache Memory is fast, the processing time improves.
+We will be implementing something similar on our server.